sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 |Name|                     Description
 |----------|:-------------:|
-|Name|                     Title displayed on the front-end for this payment method.
+|Name|                     Name of the payment method displayed on the front-end
-|Billing Period Unit|      Unit of time for billing during the subscription period.
+|Billing Period Unit|      Unit of time for billing during the subscription period
-|Billing Delay|             Number of billing periods that make up one billing cycle.
+|Billing Delay|             Number of billing periods that make up one billing cycle
-|Maximum Billing Cycles |   The number of billing cycles for payment period.
+|Maximum Billing Cycles |   Number of billing cycles for the payment period

-Also please note that when configuring your payment method, you must select “*Sale”* as your “*Payment Action”*
+Please note: when configuring your payment method, you must select “*Sale”* as your “*Payment Action”*.

-### Scheduling a split payment (Cron)
+### Split payments scheduling (Cron)

 A daily cron may be setup to launch the “*hipay_pay_split_payment”* method.

-### Manage split payments
+### Split payment management

 An installment plan will be created for each new split payment when the first payment is successful.
-You can follow the status and the due date of each payment under:\
-*Sales* *&gt;* *HiPay* *&gt; Split payments*
+You can follow the status and the due date of each payment under:\*Sales* *&gt;* *HiPay* *&gt; Split payments*.

-Status of the Split payments:
+Split payment statuses:

 -   “*Complete*” payments have been processed and no further action is needed.
--   “*Pending*” payments are not processed yet : you may change the date or other parameters
+-   “*Pending*” payments are not processed yet: you can change the date or other parameters.
--   “*Failed*” payments: you will receive an e-mail when a split payment is failed and an action is needed.
-You can retry the payment by switching the status to Pending.
+-   “*Failed*” payments: you will receive an email when a split payment has failed and an action is required.
+You can retry the payment by switching the status to "Pending".

 ![](images/media/image14.jpg)

-### Retry a split payment
+### Split payment retry

-On pending or failed split payments, you can change the due date or force the payment immediately :
+You can change the due date or force payment immediately for pending or failed split payments:

 ![](images/media/image15.png)